 Walking the Belas Knap Long Barrow Trail is a fantastic adventure in The Cotswolds AONB that will take you uphill along the Cotswold Way to visit a Neolithic burial monument dating back thousands of years.
 While out on the trail, you will make your way along the footpath to visit the barrow before heading west to trek through a serene forest setting on the return leg of the walk.
 This is a spectacular outing for those with interests in history and the outdoors.

-Belas Knap Long Barrow Walk
+Route Description for Belas Knap Long Barrow Walk

 While the Belas Knap Long Barrow Walk is a fairly easy trail overall, there are a few stretches of steep terrain and a number of stiles that you will need to traverse in order to complete the route.
 Be sure to wear comfortable walking footwear when setting out on this journey.
 Additionally, parking is limited at the layby next to the trailhead, so you will need to arrive early in order to secure a space.

 This may be a relatively short walking route, but the beautiful countryside views, serene stretches of woodland terrain, and interesting historical sites make it an amazing adventure in The Cotswolds that is worth completing.
 Setting out from the parking area, you will climb up the hillside along the Cotswolds Way before visiting the site of a burial chamber that dates back to Neolithic times.
 From there, you will trek across open farmland and meander downhill through lovely forests before arriving back at the trailhead where you began.
 This is an excellent walk for a fun family outing on the weekend.

 Setting out from the layby, crossover to the opposite side of the road and make your way over the stile to begin your journey along the Cotswold Way.
 Follow the forested trail for the next 110 m and pass through the kissing gate, making your way along the edge of the tree cover as the trail bends to the southwest.